The Art and Practice of Data Science Pipelines: A Comprehensive Study of Data Science Pipelines In Theory, In-The-Small, and In-The-Large: DS Pipeline in-the-Large

 For example, the project \textit{QANet}~\cite{qanett} is intended to do machine reading comprehension.
 Here, Python has been used as the primary language, and shell script has been used for data downloading and project setup.
 The high-level pipeline for \textit{QANet} includes the stages: \textit{data acquisition}, \textit{data preparation}, \textit{modeling}, \textit{training}, \textit{evaluation} and \textit{prediction}.
 In the beginning, \texttt{config.py} file integrates the modules (preparation, modeling, and training) and provides an interface to configure a model by specifying dataset and other parameters.
 Then, the file \texttt{evaluate.py} is executed to perform the evaluation and prediction.
 For the low-level pipeline, for a specific file, we used the API based analysis to generate the pipeline, which was used to analyze pipeline in-the-small.
 For instance, in the project \textit{QANet}, although \texttt{model.py} serves modeling at a high level, it also does data preparation, training, and evaluation, when APIs are considered.
-In addition to the pipeline stages, we have also identified a few other properties of each project: 1) number of contributors, 2) AST count, 2) technology/language used, 3) entry points and 4) execution sequence.
-We have leveraged the Boa infrastructure~\cite{Dyer-Nguyen-Rajan-Nguyen-13} to analyze the different properties of the projects.
+In addition to the pipeline stages, we also identified a few other properties of each project: 1) number of contributors, 2) AST count, 2) technology/language used, 3) entry points and 4) execution sequence.
+We leveraged the Boa infrastructure~\cite{Dyer-Nguyen-Rajan-Nguyen-13, dyer2015boa-b} to analyze the different properties of the projects.
 These properties helped us to categorize and analyze the pipeline in-the-large.
 The details of the projects are available in the paper artifact~\cite{sumon2021pipeline}.

-The projects are from various domains: object detection, face classification, automated driving, speech synthesis, number plate recognition, etc. and using Python as the primary language.
-The number of developers in each project ranges between 1 and 40 with an average of 8.
+The projects are from various domains: object detection, face classification, automated driving, speech synthesis, number plate recognition, predict time series sequence, etc. The number of developers in each project ranges between 1 and 40 with an average of 8.
 Among 21 projects, 16 of them are developed by teams and 5 of them are developed by individuals.
+The primary language used to develop these projects is Python.